Çiğ köfte: United States

+Safety

+Concerns have been expressed that the raw meat variety of the dish is unsafe to consume.
+A 2003 research paper on 50 çiğ köfte samples from Ankara, Turkey found that the dish had unsafe levels of microorganisms.
+A 2012 research paper on 100 samples from Bursa, Turkey reached a similar conclusion, and found salmonella present in 2% of its samples.

-Legend about its origins
+Legend

-King Nemrut, the king of an ancient civilization in the Adıyaman region, decides to burn Abraham because he believes in one god.
-With the order he gave to his people, he gathered all the wood and wood pieces in the kingdom in a big square.
+According to legend, King Nimrod, the king of an ancient civilization in the Şanlıurfa region, decided to burn Abraham because Abraham believed in one God.
+He ordered all the wood in the kingdom to be gathered in a big square.
 There was no wood left for cooking in the houses, and fires were forbidden.
-The wood and pieces of wood gathered in the square are the only fire to be lit to burn Ibrahim.
 The people gathered pieces of wood in the square for days by order of the king.

-A hunter, who is unaware of this order because he is hunting on the mountain, brings the deer he has hunted to his house and asks his wife to cook it.
-She tells about the co-king's prohibition to light a fire.
-The hunter also obeys the desperate order.
-The hunter separates the right hind leg of the deer and crushes it with a fine stone.
-Add the bulgur, black pepper and salt and knead it well with the ground beef.
-It is rumored that raw meatballs were first made by this hunter and his family.
+A hunter, who was unaware of this order because he was hunting on the mountain, brought the deer he hunted to his house and asked his wife to cook it.
+She told him about the king's prohibition on lighting fires, so the hunter separated the right hind leg of the deer and crushed it with a fine stone and added bulgur, black pepper and salt and kneaded it well with the ground beef.
+It is said that raw meatballs were first made by this hunter and his family.